rezaei1993/contact-manager/README.md

 # Contact Manager

 In this project, the service layer and repository are separated, and tests have been written as well.
+Additionally, the project has been written in a modular structure

 ## Installation and Setup